 | Persistent vomiting, thirst, weight loss, blurry vision | systemic risk signs | urgent clinical review |

-If symptoms are severe or repeated, prioritize emergency guidance in your health workflow and do not self-correct with aggressive fasting.
+If symptoms are severe or repeated, prioritize urgent medical guidance and do not try to self-correct with aggressive fasting, extra exercise, or large supplement changes.

-Use fiber intake, portion sizes, and nutrient timing to keep your protocol specific to your schedule.
+Use fiber intake, prebiotics, short-chain-fatty-acids, portion sizes, and nutrient timing to keep your protocol specific to your schedule.